getsentry/self-hosted/README.md

 ## Up and Running

 Assuming you've just cloned this repository, the following steps will get you up and running in no time!

+There may need to be modifications to the included `docker-compose.yml` file to accommodate your needs or your environment.
+These instructions are a guideline for what you should generally do.

 1. `mkdir -p data/{sentry,postgres}` - Make our local database and sentry config directories.
     This directory is bind-mounted with postgres so you don't lose state!